Fact checkedFact Checked

 They also make excellent additions to smoothies, giving your fresh fruit and greens an extra nutritional kick to keep your weight loss plans moving in the right direction!

-Vegan Meals for Weight Loss
+Vegan Meals For Weight Loss

 If you’re wondering how all these nutrient-rich vegan foods might come together in your diet, here’s easy to prepare a one-day vegan meal plan to get you started on your weight loss journey.
 The recipes leave room for you to add additional vegetables, seasonings, and healthy toppings of your choice, which will alter the nutritional value shown slightly.